Everest Marathon

 Everest Marathon is an annual marathon event, held in the district of Solukhumbu, Nepal, around the vicinity of Mount Everest in May.
 With its starting point at 5401m Meter (Higher Everest Base Camp Height) from where the Climbing of Mount Everest Peak starts through the Ice Fall, the marathon is considered to be one of the highest and toughest races in the world.
 The marathon starts at the Mt.
 Everest Base Camp, and moves through the traditionally used high Sherpa trails of Khumbu Valley.

 The event is officially approved and recognized by the Government of Nepal as part of its annual tourism calendar.
 In recognition of the first successful ascent of the highest peak in the world by the duo of Late Tenzing Norgay Sherpa and Sir Edmund Hillary on 29 May 1953, this event was officially named the Tenzing Hillary Everest Marathon.

-The marathon includes three different categories for its participants, which include a 60km extreme ultramarathon race, a 42km full marathon race and a 21km Half Marathon race.
+The marathon includes three different categories for its participants, which include a 60 km extreme ultramarathon race, a 42 km full marathon race and a 21 km Half Marathon race.

 History

 The event was originally pioneered by [(Jan Turner)] and Tony Hunt in 1985.
 It was the organised in conjunction with Bufo Ventures with Jan Turner as Race Director in 1987 and 1989.
 It was organised biannually until 2003 when a rival event was organised under the management of Himalayan Expeditions and was promoted by the Nepal Tourism Board.

-The first edition of their marathon was held on 19 May 2003 organised on the occasion of 50th anniversary of climbing of Everest by Tenzing Norgay Sherpa and Sir Edmund Hillary by the Ministry of Tourism of Nepal under the management of a Nepal based travel company Himalayan Expeditions headed by tourism professional Bikram Pandey.
+The first edition of their marathon was held on 19 May 2003 organised on the occasion of 50th anniversary of climbing of Everest by Tenzing Norgay Sherpa and Sir Edmund Hillary by the Ministry of Tourism of Nepal under the management of a Nepal-based travel company Himalayan Expeditions headed by tourism professional Bikram Pandey.
 The first Event Director of this event was Sarad Pradhan, a tourism and media professional.
 Since then, the event has been organized annually by the company, with the official approval from the Nepal Government and the Nepal Tourism Board.
 First it was organised as Golden Jubilee Everest Marathon and from 2004 onward it has been organised as Tenzing Hillary Everest Marathon.
 On 27 November 1987, the Nepal Government officially released a stamp in recognition of the marathon and repeated this accolade again in 2014.

+Everest Marathon is world highest running race organized in Khumbu region of Nepal every year.
+It was first organized in 1987.
+The destinations to cover during this race are: Everest Base Camp, Gorekh Shep, Lobuche, Tengboche and Namche Bazaar.
+As it ends at Namche Bazaar starting from Everest Base Camp, it covers total distance of 42km (26.2 mile).

 The first version of this event continued under the title, The Original Everest Marathon is also held in the same region.
 This event is organized by a British charity group with Gorakhshep (5212m) as the starting point.
 This marathon is usually organized around the Autumn months of October or November.